hackclub/hackclub/workshops/ajar/README.md

 __More coming soon...__

+## Tips And Tricks

+1. To open a link in another tab, right click on the link and select `Open In New Tab`.
+2. When copying code from this workshop to your project try retyping the code yourself instead of using your copy-pasting shortcuts.
+Forcing yourself to read through the code as you retype it can help increase your understanding.

 ## Part 1

 In this part you're going to learn to display the user's cell on-screen using